knepprath/cli-project/CONTRIBUTING.md

 # Contributing to klickbrick CLI

+## Prerequisites
+To work on this project your development environment should have the following prerequisites install:

+- Python 3.7+ should be executable in your shell's path environment.
+- Install Poetry using the instructions specified in the [documentation](https://python-poetry.org/docs/#installation).

 ## Development
 This project uses Poetry for dependency management and packaging.